 BeatScan

 Someone used your beat without permission?
-Scan Spotify, YouTube, and more to detect unauthorized usage, file copyright claims, and recover your money.
+Scan Spotify, YouTube, and more to detect unauthorized usage, gather proof, and file a copyright claim.

 Someone Used Your Beat Without Permission?

 BeatScan is the tool independent producers use to detect unauthorized beat usage across Spotify, YouTube, SoundCloud, Deezer, and more.
 Upload your beat, run a scan, and get a detailed report of every match found.
-Whether someone stole your instrumental, an artist used your beat without buying a license, or you need evidence for a DMCA takedown or beat copyright claim — BeatScan gives you what you need to take action and recover your money.
+Whether an artist used your beat without buying a license, or you need evidence for a DMCA takedown or beat copyright claim — BeatScan gives you the match report and proof you need to take action, from contacting the artist to filing a copyright claim.

 How to Use BeatScan